 Behold, behold Behold, and stand in awe Behold, behold The P-Fleet!

 Parody Names / Punny Name: Everyone and everything gets renamed from characters to everyday gadgets (e.g. phasers become "twinklers" and photon torpedoes "light balls").
+Several are based on particularly bad translations of the originals.
 Not that these names are at all inaccurate...

 The Power of Rock: It's a power chord played by Jeffrey Cochbrane that initiates the first contact with the Vulgars.